Alice in Wonderland (1988 film): Plot summary

-Alice is sitting by the riverbank all alone reading her book entitled The Principles of Logical Calculus when she decides she simply could not stand to read any further.
-She's bored and she hates being stuck in that "horrible place", as she refers to her beautiful outdoor garden.
+Alice is sitting by the riverbank all alone, reading her book entitled The Principles of Logical Calculus when she decides she simply could not stand to read any further.
+She's bored and she despises being stuck in that "horrible place", as she refers to her beautiful outdoor garden.
 Suddenly out of nowhere, a talking white rabbit wearing a waistcoat and a pocket watch appears, and Alice sees that he is in a big hurry.
-Running with curiosity, Alice follows the white rabbit down his rabbit hole, and the girl soon finds herself falling deep into the hole.
+Running with curiosity, Alice follows the white rabbit down his hollow, and the girl soon finds herself accidentally falling deep into the pit.
 Amazingly, her dress balloons out and she begins to float down past shelves and cupboards, mirrors and other curious objects, which are lined up on shelves.

 Alice continues to float until she lands and is then in a place called Wonderland.
 Inside a hall with many different passages, Alice opens a tiny door leading to what she believes is the most beautiful garden she could have ever imagined.
 In the distance, Alice spots a very curious sort of race, a caucus race, and watches the animals cheer as a small snail defeats the other animals.

 During her day in Wonderland, Alice questions all of the interesting characters she meets, including the Duchess and her Cheshire Cat about the beautiful garden and how to get there.
 The girl attends a very extraordinary tea party with two very unusual characters, the Mad Hatter and the March Hare, and is finally invited for a game of croquet with her majesty, the Queen of Hearts.
 When the Knave of Hearts is unjustly accused of stealing some of the queen's tarts, Alice confesses the truth and tells the jury that it was really she who took the tarts when they had been offered to her.
 Thus ends Alice's day in Wonderland, and upon finding herself once more in her own garden, Alice for a moment believes to have at last found the beautiful garden she had sought; only then does she realize that she's really at home.
 After a long day of nonsense and topsy-turvy madness, Alice embraces her book on "logical" calculus and smiles back at the wonderful world she had the pleasure of visiting, if only in a dream.
+While walking home, Alice sees a few of the animals from her dream such as a cat, a lizard and a white rabbit, Alice continues walking home as she disappears over a small hill.